byuistats/DS250-Cannon/content/Slides/Introduction/day02/_index.md

 - A function you have never seen before?
 Google it.
 - An error in your code?
 Google it.

-#### Jupyter Notebooks

-You can use Juypyter Notebooks this semester within VS Code.
-[This is a great guide](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) to get you started.

-Or you can choose to stick with the [Python Interactive window](https://code.visualstudio.com/docs/python/jupyter-support-py) like the textbook does.

 #### Markdown

 # What is Markdown?